drydenwilliams/full-time-to-self-employed/README.md

 Capital allowances are a means of saving tax when your business buys a capital asset.
 If you claim capital allowances during the course of the accounting year, you will need to declare it on your Self Assessment tax return.

+## Forms

+* **P60:** The P60 summarises their total pay and deductions for the year.
+* **P45:** You need to tell HM Revenue and Customs (HMRC) when one of your employees leaves or retires, and deduct and pay the right tax and National Insurance.
+* **CT600:** to file a Company Tax Return for accounting periods starting on or after 1 April 2015.

 ## Aggreements: